ICYMI: New Reporting Details How Governor Shapiro’s Office of Transformation and Opportunity is Moving at the Speed of Business and Reforming the Commonwealth’s Permitting, Licensing, and Certification Processes

 Under Kirshner’s leadership, OTO has helped companies grow and invest in Pennsylvania, including Spark Therapeutics in Philadelphia and Excelitas in Pittsburgh.
 OTO also worked in coordination with Commonwealth agencies, the Office of General Counsel, and the Commonwealth Office of Digital Experience (CODE PA) to co-design and create PAyback – a first-in-the-nation money-back guarantee system for Pennsylvania workers and businesses to check their eligibility for a refund of their permit, license, or certification application fee and request a refund if they believe they are eligible.
 Since PAyback’s launch on November 1, 2023, there have been 33,000 visits to the site.

-Read this new reporting about the Shapiro Administration’s commitment to transforming how Pennsylvania does business and to making government work more efficiently here, and see key excerpts below.
+Read this new reporting about the Shapiro Administration’s commitment to transforming how Pennsylvania does business and to making government work more efficiently online, and see key excerpts below.

 Philadelphia Magazine: Ben Kirshner’s Plan to Transform How Pa.
 Does Business